privacybydesign/pbdf-website/pages/en/issuance.md

 Below there is a list of buttons for loading different attributes.
 The number of attribute sources will increase in the future.

+*Warning:* if you load these attributes into your phone via a QR-code, make sure that someone else cannot pick them up first, for instance over your shoulder.
+This other person can then load your attributes into his/her phone.

 ### International attributes

 The following attributes can be loaded into an IRMA app by anyone on earth.